******Tex Has Friends In High Places******

 said Devenport.

-In addition to the BMX and skateboard exhibitions,
+In addition to the BMX and skateboard exhibitions, there will

-there will be boxing competitions, truck tug-of-wars,
+be boxing competitions, truck tug-of-wars, open mini-bike races,

-calf riding for kids, and live music by 20 bands from around the West.
+music by 20 bands from around the West.

-He said beer gardens will be monitored to prevent people
+He said beer gardens will be monitored to prevent

-from drinking outside the boundaries.
+people from drinking outside the boundaries.

 He's hired Starplex, a security team used at the Omak Stampede,

 to patrol the Eastside Park.
+He also will pay for additional

-He also will pay for additional police officers required by the council.
+police officers required by the council.

 Schreckengast said he still has concerns about the event,